mrob27/portalgun/README.txt

  20151011 When a player is teleported and the exit portal points x+, x-, z+ or z-, we now set their look direction appropriately so they have their back to the portal they just emerged from.
+ 20151012 Set yaw of non-player entities as they emerge from a portal

 TODO - BUG FIXES